 Non-profits must recruit and screen their volunteers as carefully as they do their employees.
 In some cases, a police check might be necessary (see Police checks section).

-Volunteer Canada also recommends that volunteers sign a volunteer agreement.
-The agreement should define the volunteer’s duties, what they are allowed and not allowed to do, and the standards of conduct expected of them.
+It is a good practice for volunteers to sign a volunteer agreement.
+This should define the volunteer’s duties, what they are allowed and not allowed to do, and the standards of conduct expected of them.
 It should cover any other rules the volunteer must follow, including respecting the non-profit’s policies and practices and the confidentiality of information about the organization and its clients.

-Depending on what your volunteers will do and possible risks to your clients and others, you might wish to do a police check.
+In general, police checks are not mandatory.
+But depending on what your volunteers will do and the types of people they will serve, you might wish to do a police check.

 You’ll need the person’s permission to do a police check and must keep the results confidential.

 The same goes for personal information the non-profit has on its volunteers.
-For example, it must keep confidential any police check results on its volunteers.
-Volunteers have a right to access the file a non-profit keeps on them.
+For example, it must keep confidential any police check results on its volunteers or their driving records.
+Volunteers have a right to access the file an organization keeps on them.